Why Would I Be Referred to a Neurologist?

 Head Injuries

-Chiropractors and physical therapists that see head injury patients (from car accidents, falls, etc.) know when to refer their clients to neurologists.
+Chiropractors and physical therapists who see head injury patients (from car accidents, falls, etc.) know when to refer their clients to neurologists.
 Of course, not all head injury patients will need to see a neurologist.
 However, patients who have suffered severe concussions might need to follow up months after an accident to diagnose or treat any lingering effects of the concussion.

 Strokes

 Strokes can be terrifying and occur when you lose blood flow to your brain.
 Depending on how long or severe a stroke is, your brain cells will start to die when cut off from the supply of blood.
-Common consequences of a stroke are speech difficulties and controlling emotions.
-Often the effects of a stroke can last for a long time, requiring treatment to relearn any skills or functions that were lost as a result of the stroke.
+Common consequences of a stroke are speech difficulties and difficulty controlling emotions.
+Often, the effects of a stroke can last for a long time, requiring treatment to relearn any skills or functions that were lost as a result of the stroke.

 Seizures or Epilepsy